 How to shift gears properly on an electric bike?

 Yes, absolutely!
 On an electric bike as on a classic model, you need to pedal for the chain to move properly from one sprocket to another.
-However, remember to slightly ease pressure on the pedals at the moment of shifting to avoid any strain.
+However, remember to slightly release pressure on the pedals at the moment of shifting to avoid any strain.

-The right timing to change gears
+The right timing to shift gears

-The ideal is to anticipate.
+Ideally, anticipate.
 Don’t change gears in the middle of a climb or while straining.
 Plan your gear change a few meters before the obstacle or slope.
 You’ll gain fluidity and comfort!

 Cutting or reducing assistance during shifting: useful or not?